nicklockwood/StandardPaths/README.md

     - (CGFloat)scaleFromSuffix;

-This method returns the image scale value for a file path as a floating point number, e.g. 2.0 if the file includes an -hd suffix (on iPhone only) or @2x suffix and 1.0 if there is no suffix doesn't.
+This method returns the image scale value for a file path as a floating point number, e.g. 2.0 if the file includes an -hd suffix (on iPhone only) or @2x/@3x suffix and 1.0 if there is no suffix.
 It will also correctly parse non-standard scale suffixes such as @1.5x, etc.

-    - (NSString *)stringByAppendingRetina4Suffix;

-This method appends the -568h suffix to the string to indicate an iPhone 5.
-See the Image file suffixes section below for more information.
-It does not add the @2x suffix, so bear that in mind if you are attempting to generate an image path.
-You can use the `stringByAppendingSuffixForScale:2.0f` method after calling `stringByAppendingRetina4Suffix` to add the @2x.

-    - (NSString *)stringByAppendingRetina4SuffixIfDeviceIsRetina4;

-This method appends the -568h suffix to the string if the device is an iPhone 5, and does nothing if it isn't.
-See the Image file suffixes section below for more information.
-It does not add the @2x suffix, so bear that in mind if you are attempting to generate an image path.
-You can use the `stringByAppendingScaleSuffix` method after calling `stringByAppendingRetina4Suffix` to add the @2x.

-    - (NSString *)stringByDeletingRetina4Suffix;

-This method deletes the -568h suffix from the string if found, or does nothing if the suffix is not found.
-It *does not* remove the @2x suffix if present.

-    - (BOOL)hasRetina4Suffix;
+    - (CGFloat)heightFromSuffix;

-This method returns YES if the string has a -568h suffix and NO if it doesn't.
+This method returns the screen height value for a file path as a floating point number, e.g. 568 if the file includes a -568h suffix (on iPhone only) and 0.0 if there is no suffix.
+It will also correctly parse non-standard height suffixes such as -667h for the iPhone 6, -736h for the iPhone 6+, etc.

 UIKit swizzling